samuelfooks/edito-tutorials-content/articles/HelmCharts/BasicWebApplication.md

 ### Update the Makefile

-Add a Make command to push your chart:
+Add a Make command in the Makefile to push your chart:

 ```Makefile
 push-chart-terriamap-copy-example: CHART_DIRECTORY = terriamap-copy-example/